 Oloba and the Oba-Ile community had one point in history helped in stabilising the throne of the Deji of Akure when the Oloba of Oba sent his son, Obagbeyi to become the Deji of Akure.
 The ensuing traditions and links include among others the celebration of Aeregbe festival and Esibi dance in Akure both of which have continued to-date.
 This has been further confirmed by various scholars and historians, such as Hon.
 Dr Jacob Egharevba in his book titled, ‘A Short History of Benin’ which was first published in 1934.

-On page 7, he states that among those who went with Oranmiyan to Benin was the Oloba of Oba the founder of Oba near Akure at a time when Akure had not come into existence.
+Among those who went with Oranmiyan to Benin was the Oloba of Oba the founder of Oba near Akure at a time when Akure had not come into existence.
 Ulli Bier’s research titled ‘Before Oduduwa’ published in ODU NO 3 in 1956 suggests that Oloba may predate the Oduduwa tradition in saying that the indigenes of Oba were there before Oduduwa.
 The Weirs Report of 1934 offers further evidence in this line, indicating that the Oloba had settled very early in what is now known as Oba-Ile before any of the surrounding towns.

 Subsequently connection of the founder of Oba-Ile with the spread of the earth earns his Oloba Oodaye-the one who had landed at the very beginning while the name Oba depicts the place of landing on the earth.
 Professor Bolaji idowu described him as a priest-king from Ife who later settled at Oba-Ile.
 He was mysterious and was believed to have descended to the earth by chain from heaven with no parental history, which is why to this day the Oloba of Oba-Ile is called okirikisi omo atorun ro saye; omo iye bi, omo iba bi.